Becoming a WBBA Member

 You may apply at any time of year; your membership fees are pro-rated for partial-year membership.

-Your application fee (separate from dues) of $275 includes one on-site WBBA Standards Inspection, scheduled with you a minimum of 7 days in advance - it is not a surprise visit!
+Your application fee (separate from dues) of $275 includes one on-site WBBA Standards Inspection, scheduled at your convenience - it is not a surprise visit!

 Examples of dues:

-Dues may be paid monthly or quarterly ...Ask us for details!
+Dues may be paid in 1 or 2 installments, or monthly or quarterly ...Ask us for details!

 2. Submit application, copy of licenses, application fee.

 Application fee is $275 and includes one on-site Standards Inspection.

 Note: application fee is a one-time fee when membership is continuous.

 Take the checklist, walk through your inn, correct any deficiencies …

 4. Contact WBBA with any questions about the inspection.